-Full Year - 10 Credits Offered in Grades 11, 12 Prerequisites: Honors Biology, Honors Chemistry Co-requisite: Honors Pre-Calculus
+Prerequisites: Honors Biology, Honors Chemistry Pre/Co-requisites: Honors Physics; Honors Pre-Calculus

 This course follows the advanced placement syllabus in chemistry and is designed primarily for students planning a career in the sciences (e.g. engineering, medical, technical in physical or chemical science).
 The course concentrates on major concepts in chemistry, such as equilibria, chemical analysis, reaction rates.
 Lab activities are designed to enhance the content area studies and to promote further experiments, studies, or independent projects.
 Students practice the mastery of laboratory science skills and knowledge acquisition.
 It is expected that students enrolled in the course will take the Advanced Placement examination.
 This course meets the Science credit requirement for graduation.